capitalch/trace/tracking.md

 4. Provide a way to come out of app in mobile.
 Presently there is no way

 ## Bug fixing
-1.
+1. Bank recon, capi ele allahabahad bannk, row is not iterable
 2. GSTIN starting with 19 check for CGST, SGST.
 In sales and purchases, Violation of rule should be allowed due to SEZ
 3.
 6.
 7.

-## Reorganize

 ## Functionality
 	1. Auto subledger create bill
-	3. Rework on bank recon with ProfGrid
+	3.
 	4. Footer Trace version copyright
 	5. Sales bill to PDF and email / print
 	6. Permissions in the server is made None.
 So everything is enabled.
 Need to fix permission.
 The getJson_userDetails: permission is commented since it give multiple rows as subquery, Need to fix.
 System is at present having all controls enabled